jm42/compare-user.js/README.md

 $ node compare-user.js user.js
 ```

-The algorithm adds a preference if there are >=50% with the same value and
+The algorithm adds a preference if there are >=50% with the same value.
+The
-there no other value.
-The output file is already a valid file to include in
-your profile directory:
+output file is already a valid file to include in your profile directory:

 ```sh
 $ cp user.js ~/.mozila/firefox/xxxxxxxx.default/